Registration for 2026 Sports & Adventure Camps is OPEN!

 Toronto | Vancouver | Niagara | Victoria | Edmonton | Mississauga | Calgary | Hamilton | Saskatoon | Barrie

-Our Sports Camps are multi-sport day camps that provide diabetes support, education, mentoring and normalization, integrated with awesome workouts, skill development and a whole lot of summer camp fun for all ability levels.
+ICD Camps are multi-sport/skill day camps that provide diabetes support, education, mentoring and normalization, integrated with active programming, skill development and a whole lot of summer camp fun for all ability levels.

-Regional on site Sports Camps are open to children with and without type 1 diabetes aged 5-15 each week, in an inclusive framework to allow T1Ds to participate alongside their peers.
-Campers aged 13-15 years can take part in our integrated leadership development program.
+ICD Sports & Adventure Camps are open to kids and teens, with and without type 1 diabetes, aged 5-15.
+13-15 year olds take part in our integrated leadership development program.
 Youth 16+ are welcome to apply to volunteer!

 Barrie Sports AND Adventure Camp